worbunkel/cackle-js/README.md

 - [ ] Flesh out tests and organize tests
 - [ ] Add 100% type safety
 - [ ] Add 100% code coverage
+- [ ] Add usage and examples to readme

 ### Features that allow use in any client